difli/twitter-sentimentr/README.md

 - visualizes tweets and the calculated sentiment

 # Prerequisites

-Please, create a twitter developer account in order to edit your [credentials](your-input-files/twitter-credentials.json.TEMPLATE) for accessing the twitter api:  https://developer.twitter.com/en/apps. remove extension '.TEMPLATE' from the file
+- please, create a twitter developer account in order to edit your [credentials](your-input-files/twitter-credentials.json.TEMPLATE) for accessing the twitter api:  https://developer.twitter.com/en/apps. remove extension '.TEMPLATE' from the file
+- you can adapt [twitter filtered stream rule](https://developer.twitter.com/en/docs/twitter-api/tweets/filtered-stream/integrate/build-a-rule).
+Define it [here](env-file-docker.TEMPLATE).
+This to define a pattern for tweets to collect from twitter.

 # Quickstart: local environment setup
 - download [apache cassandra](https://dlcdn.apache.org/cassandra/4.0.3/apache-cassandra-4.0.3-bin.tar.gz)